danielsmc/pdfproxy/README.md

 This website is built using [enchilada](https://github.com/ericwbailey/enchilada).
 To get a copy working on your own machine, clone it via the command line: `https://github.com/ericwbailey/enchilada.git`

 From there, you can [follow enchilada's setup instructions](https://github.com/ericwbailey/enchilada/wiki/First-Time-Setup#scaffolding).
 Let us know if you run into any issues!

-### Backend

-TODO: ADD INFO ABOUT WORKING WITH DOCKER

 ## Contributing